Module-2-project/Module-2-app/README.md

 - User can send a review to rate a recipe
 - User can see all his/her reviews in his profile
 - User can reset his/her password
+- User can access other users' profiles through their recipes or reviews, they will only see the other user's username and recipes

 ---